sovitagar/docker_mqtt_mongo_flask/README.md

 ```
 mosquitto_pub -h localhost -u some_user -P some_pass -p 1883 -d -t new_prediction -m "{\"status\":\"complete\",\"imagePath\":\"20180907\\1536311270718.jpg\",\"imageId\":\"1536311270718\",\"output\":[{\"bbox\":[1008.8831787109375,280.6226501464844,1110.0245361328125,380.72021484375],\"probability\":0.9725130796432495,\"label\":\"nail\",\"result\":\"good\"}]}"
 ```

+The above example follows the schema as outlined in the schemaValidator.json.

 # tearing down of the container